Yorkshire Air Ambulance Charity

 In fact as a Charity they only receive help through secondment of paramedics from the NHS, through Yorkshire Ambulance Service NHS Trust.

-To keep both of Yorkshire's air ambulances in the air costs £12,000 per day, or around £4.4 million per year.
+To keep Yorkshire's air ambulances in the air costs £19,000 per day, or around £6.9 million per year.
 As a rapid response air emergency service the Charity serves a population of approximately 5 million people across 4 million acres.
-The two Air Ambulances operate from The Nostell Priory Estate near Wakefield and RAF Topcliffe near Thirsk, and together both Air Ambulances cover the whole of the Yorkshire region.
+The three Air Ambulances operate from The Nostell Priory Estate near Wakefield and RAF Topcliffe near Thirsk, and cover the whole of the Yorkshire region.

 The fast medical response that the Air Ambulance service provides is vital to a patient who has received major trauma, especially those with head and spinal injuries, as the Air Ambulance can avoid traffic congestion and uneven road surfaces.